A unique and pioneering program that maximizes flexibility, with built-in time to pursue your research passions.

 Physician-Scientist Program

 This program is designed for applicants who have a demonstrated interest and aptitude in psychiatric research, as it provides substantial protected time for research throughout residency training.
 While it is not limited to MD/PhD applicants, priority is generally given to those who have participated in substantial research activities prior to residency.
-Learn about a current third-year resident here.
-We anticipate two positions in each entering class.
+Learn about one of our chief residents for research.
+We offer two positions in each entering class.

 Our Research Environment

-Per the most recent NIH funding ranking data available (from 2021), our Department of Neuroscience is #2 in the US as ranked by federal funding, and our Department of Psychiatry is #7, with individual investigators listed among the top funded PIs.
-Our institutes and centers of excellence include the Friedman Brain Institute (led by Eric J. Nestler, MD, PhD), the Seaver Autism Center (led by Joseph D. Buxbaum, PhD), the Alzheimer's Disease Research Center (led by Mary Sano, PhD), and the Psychosis Program (led by Dolores Malaspina, MD, MS, MSPH ).
+Per the most recent NIH funding ranking data available (from 2023), our Department of Neuroscience is No. 2 in the United States as ranked by federal funding, our Department of Psychiatry is No. 6, and our Department of Genetics and Genomic Sciences is No. 2, with individual investigators listed among the top funded PIs.
+Our institutes and centers of excellence, with which our residents work, include the Friedman Brain Institute (led by Eric Nestler, MD, PhD), the Seaver Autism Center (led by Joseph Buxbaum, PhD), the Nash Family Center for Advanced Circuit Therapeutics (led by Helen Mayberg, MD), the Depression and Anxiety Center for Discovery and Treatment, as well as the Treatment-Resistant Depression Program (led by James Murrough, MD, PhD), the Center for Psychedelic Psychotherapy and Trauma Research (led by Rachel Yehuda, PhD), the Brain and Body Research Center (led by Scott Russo, PhD), the Center for Computational Psychiatry (led by Xiaosi Gu, PhD), the Pamela Sklar Division of Psychiatric Genomics (led by Panagiotis Roussos, MD, MS, PhD), the Translational Bioinformatics and Precision Therapeutics Group (led by Georgios Voloudakis, MD, PhD) within the Center for Disease Neurogenomics, the Alzheimer's Disease Research Center (led by Mary Sano, PhD), the Psychosis Program (led by Dolores Malaspina, MD, MS, MSPH) and the Blau Center (led by René Kahn, MD, PhD).

 Program Directors